-6.3.5 Sunday work
+- 6.1.9 Sunday work All ordinary time worked by all employees on a Sunday will be paid for at the rate of double time. - 6.1.10 Weekly employees may be rostered to work ordinary hours on 6 days in one week and 4 days in the following week.
+Employees working on 6 consecutive days will be allowed 2 consecutive days off.

-All ordinary time worked by all employees on a Sunday shall be paid for at the rate of double time.
+6.2 Meal breaks and allowances

-6.3.6 Weekly employees may be rostered to work ordinary hours on 6 days in one week and 4 days in the following week.
-Employees working on 6 consecutive days shall be allowed 2 consecutive days off.
+6.2.1 Except as after provided every employee will be allowed a meal break of not less than 30 minutes nor more than one hour between the fourth and sixth hours of the employee's shift work:

-6.4 Meal breaks and allowances
+Provided that where an employee is required to work through their meal break, such time will be deemed to be overtime and will be paid for at the rate of double time and such double time will continue to be paid until such time as the employee is allowed a 30 minutes paid crib break or ceases work for the day.

-6.4.1 Except as hereinafter provided every employee shall be allowed a meal break of not less 30 minutes nor more than one hour between the 4th and 6th hours of their shift work:
+6.2.2 When an employee is required to work overtime for a period in excess of one hour after the ceasing time of their ordinary hours on any day such employee will be entitled to an unpaid meal break of not less than 30 minutes and a sum of not less than \$9.60 as meal money:

-Provided that where an employee is required to work through their meal break, such time shall be deemed to be overtime and shall be paid for at the rate of double time and such double time shall continue to be paid until such time as the employee is allowed a 30 minutes paid crib break or ceases work for the day.
+Provided employees may elect to forego the said 30 minutes meal break in circumstances where overtime does not exceed 2 hours.

-- 6.4.2 When an employee is required to work overtime for a period in excess of one hour after the ceasing time of their ordinary hours on any day such employee shall be entitled to an unpaid meal break of not less than 30 minutes and a sum of not less than \$9.60 as meal money: - Provided employees may elect to forego the said 30 minute meal break in circumstances where overtime does not exceed 2 hours. - 6.4.3 When an employee is required to work overtime for a period in excess of one hour after the ceasing time of their ordinary hours on any day such employee shall be entitled to an unpaid meal break of not less than 30 minutes and a sum of not less than \$9.60 as meal money.
-Clause 6.4.3 shall only apply to part-time and casual employees who work at least 4 ordinary hours and who work in excess of 2 hours overtime in any one day:
+6.2.3 When an employee is required to work overtime for a period in excess of one hour after the ceasing time of their ordinary hours on any day such employee will be entitled to an unpaid meal break of not less than 30 minutes and a sum of not less than \$9.60 as meal money.
+Clause 6.2.3 will only apply to part-time and casual employees who work as least 4 ordinary hours and who work in excess of 2 hours overtime in any one day:

 Provided employees may elect to forego the said 30 minute meal break in circumstances where overtime does not exceed 2 hours.
-If an employee so elects they shall also forego the sum of not less than \$9.60 as meal money.
+If an employee so elects the employee shall also forego the sum of not less than \$9.60 as meal money.